Changing your Implant Size, Type or Brand

 - This can be an issue if you have overseas breast surgery with an unknown doctor

-TIP: Avoid having surgery overseas because breast surgery patients tend to lack adequate follow up care and reviews or revision options of their breast augmentation results when they have surgery in overseas facilities.
+- Avoid having surgery overseas because breast surgery patients tend to lack adequate follow-up care and reviews or revision options of their breast augmentation results when they have surgery in overseas facilities.

 Ageing Breast Implants

-When is the BEST TIME to replace your breast implants – and how do you go about doing so?
+When is the recommended time to replace your breast implants – and how do you go about doing so?